samizak/PercentageGainRequiredToBreakEven/README.md

 In financial markets, a drawdown is the decline from a peak to a trough.

 ## Interactive demo
-An interactive demo bootstrapped with React can be found here:
+An interactive demo can be found here:

 https://sz-break-even-visualization.herokuapp.com/